gregorias/anki-code-highlighter/DEV.md

 This section discuss some design decisions made for this plugin.

+### Highlighter concept

+One fundamental abstraction is that of **highlighter**.
+A highlighter is essentially a function that produces an HTML representing a highlighted code snippet given the following:

+- A string with the unmarked code snippet.
+- A language that code snippet represents.
+- Additional styling options.

+For code clarity and modularity, I keep such pure highlighters in separate modules (`hljs` and `pygments`).
+A highlighter does not implement any logic related to Anki including sanitising input from HTML markup.

 ### Using `assets/_ch*` files for CSS and JS

 The asset files start with an underscore, because then Anki ignores them